Paper Submission Guidelines

 In the online submission form, check the box if you agree to serve as a poster discussant; for emailed submissions type the following statement: "Yes, I am willing to serve as a poster discussant."

-If you would like to recommend a must-have book for behavior analysts, please provide the following information:
+If you would like to recommend a book for the ABAI bookstore, please provide the following:

-- Authors as they are listed on the cover/title page
+- Authors as they appear in the book

 - Year of publication